Speaker | Time | Text |

 Russian scientists we talked to were unable to figure out what the stuff was. | ||

-We managed to, to put it subtly, retrieve some of this, get it out of the country. | ||
+We managed to, when it subtly retrieved some of this, get it out of the country. | ||

-We sent it to a very respected University-connected lab here in the U.S. | ||
+We sent it to a very respected university-connected lab here in the U.S. for analysis. | ||

 I've not yet received the final written report, but did speak to the research team leader. | ||

-The bottom line is, they don't know what it is either. | ||
+The bottom line is they don't know what it is either. | ||

-This Russian doctor that we had spoken with had speculated he thought it might be some sort of cosmic feeding operation, and if you'll pardon the expression, some kind of like outer space sperm. | ||
+This Russian doctor that we had spoken with has speculated he thought it might be some sort of cosmic seeding operation, and if you'll pardon the expression, some kind of like outer space sperm. | ||

-However, the lab told us that whatever this stuff is, It does not appear to be biological. | ||
+However, the lab told us that whatever this stuff is, it does not appear to be biological. | ||

-It's not a seed, as we know seeds. | ||
+It's not a seed as we know seeds. | ||

-The mystery persists because the experts were unable to tell us what it is, where it came from, why it was found in two separate sites. | ||
+The mystery persists because the experts were unable to tell us what it is, where it came from, why it was found in two separate sites hundreds of miles apart. | ||

 Will you get a chemical breakdown eventually? | ||